 As a means of encouraging students to explore interests outside of their concentrations, Junior and Senior status students are allowed to register for any course outside of their concentrations and the Core Liberal Studies Curriculum as an elective on a pass/fail basis.
-While the credits can be applied toward graduation requirements (126 credit hours), a course taken on a pass/fail basis is not computed into the student's GPA.
+While the credits can be applied toward graduation requirements (128 credit hours), a course taken on a pass/fail basis is not computed into the student's GPA.
 To receive a P (passing) grade, students must participate fully in the course in a manner satisfactory to the instructor and earn a final grade of at least 70%.
 Students must register for credit for each course they intend to take during the semester.
-Students then may designate a course as pass/fail by the designated add/drop deadline.
+Students then may designate a course as pass/fail by completing a pass/fail form within 4 weeks of the course start date.
 If a student takes a course pass/fail, and then changes his or her concentration so that the course is needed for credit, the student must retake the course for credit.
 A maximum of 6 semester credit hours taken on a pass/fail basis will be counted towards graduation requirements.